 Both the patient and the donor are evaluated and put through a battery of tests prior to the transplant surgery to determine that the donor is healthy enough to survive the procedure.
 The exam comprises blood tests as well as compatibility matching.
 EKG, Echo, Chest X-ray, Abdominal CT scan, CT Cholangiogram, physical assessment by a physician, hepatologist, and psychiatric exams are among the additional tests and investigations.

-Pancreas transplant surgery with living donor:
+Pancreas transplant surgery with a living donor:

 Depending on whether you are getting a pancreatic transplant alone or a kidney and pancreas transplant at the same time, pancreas transplant surgery normally takes three to six hours.